-What is Reattribution?
+What is reattribution?

-Often, users leave an app for good, either by uninstalling or by not returning.
-These users often make good targets for re-engagement campaigns, and reattribution is the term to describe those who install or re-open once more.
-Reattribution allows app marketers to see what campaign or creative caused a user to return.
+Often, users leave an app for good by uninstalling or simply never reopening the app.
+These users often make good targets for re-engagement campaigns due to their previous signal of intent (showing interest in the app).
+Reattribution is the term to describe those who install or re-open once more, making the distinction between this pre-existing user and a new user.

-Why is Reattribution Important?
+Why is reattribution important?

 Reattribution and Adjust

 Universal Reattribution gives our users clarity on the users returning to their app and where they came from.
 The tool ensures that any re-engagement will be tracked, recorded and analyzed regardless of the context in which it happens.
-With it, you’ll find the most compelling messages for inactive users and know with great accuracy whether they’re coming back.
+With this, you’ll find the most compelling messages for inactive users and know with great accuracy whether they’re coming back.